-If you take diabetic tablets or insulin, or tablets that thin the blood (such as warfarin, dabigatran, apixaban, rivaroxaban, edoxaban, clopidogrel/Plavix, prasugrel) please contact the unit as your appointment may need to be altered and you may need additional information.
+If you take diabetic tablets or insulin and did not receive a diabetic leaflet, please contact the unit.
+If you take tablets that thin the blood such as warfarin, dabigatran, rivaroxaban, clopidogrel/ Plavix, prasugrel, ticagrelor or apixaban and did not receive instructions on stopping these, please contact the healthcare professional who referred you for the procedure.